 Under the voluntary purchase scheme, the government will offer to purchase residential properties most impacted by the project on a voluntary basis – this means that eligible owners have the option of selling their property to the Level Crossing Removal Authority.

-No compulsory land acquisition is required to deliver the Caulfield to Dandenong project.
+No compulsory land acquisition is required for the Caulfield to Dandenong Level Crossing Removal Project.
 Any decision for owners to sell their homes to the Government will be entirely voluntary.

 Learn more about Voluntary Purchase Scheme and guiding principles.

 Fencing and landscaping packages are also available to eligible property owners.
 Learn more about the fencing and landscaping program.

 To view the latest project newsletters and community updates visit the Caulfield to Dandenong publications page.